H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/NgRX.md

 # NgRX
 ## What is NgRX?
-NgRx is a framework for building reactive applications in Angular.
+NgRx is a framework for building reactive applications in [[Angular]].
 NgRx provides libraries for:

 - Managing global and local state.
 - Isolation of side effects to promote a cleaner component architecture.